Give Your Fanny Five Give Your Fanny Five

 Solution

-‘Give Your Fanny Five’, an integrated campaign that’s supported by gynae health charity, The Lady Garden Foundation, brazenly and memorably asked young people to do just one thing: spend five minutes getting to know their bits.
+‘Give Your Fanny Five’, an integrated campaign that’s supported by gynae health charity, The Lady Garden Foundation, aimed to break the cultural taboo around vaginal self-exams and raise awareness about why it saves lives and how to perform it.

-What made it striking was its boldness, with our suggestive illustrations and vagina dialogue making their way into the public conversation.
-While the placement of our message, from outside university buildings to inside freshers’ fairs and across socials, proved to be hugely effective.
-It showed that by changing the language and the media of such a serious public message, we could empower those with fannies to change their behaviour to save their lives.
+What made the campaign striking was its stopping power.
+With confident illustrations and vagina dialogue making their way into the public conversation.
+The placement of our message, from outside university buildings to inside freshers’ fairs and across socials, proved to be hugely effective, showing that by changing the language and the media of such a serious public message, we could empower those with vaginas to overcome embarrassment and perform life-saving self-exams.

 Give Your Fanny Five